 Ultimately, however, Dolan wasn’t terribly phased (in September 2018, mind you) by the reaction to the film.

-“I made the film that I wanted to make.
+“I made the film I wanted to make.
 I worked with artists who I admired and who I’m still very fond of in their life and in their work.
 So… that’s enough for me.
-After that?
+And after that?
 It’s not my problem.” ■

 See our interview with Kit Harington here.

-The Death and Life of John F. Donovan opens in theatres on Friday, Aug.
+The Death and Life of John F. Donovan opens in Montreal theatres on Friday, Aug.
 23.

 For our latest film reviews, please also visit the Film section.